 It's October, the month where goth and gore become acceptable to the god fearing suburbs around the world.
 Pasty skinned weirdos like me need no excuse to encourage the claret at anytime of the year, but in the spirit of my favourite month, we're going all spooky on yo' ass.
 Let's ease into Halloween with something a little tame: an animated arcade adventure from 1995 named Brain Dead 13.

 Wednesday, 30 September 2015

 The Bizarre Adventures of Woodruff and the Schnibble of Azimuth sure lives up to its title.
 Set in the post-apocalyptic world of Vlurxtrznbnaxl ,this 1994 gem from Coktel Vision who created the Gobliiins series, amps up the craziness, unleashing a memorable adventure with a penchant for odd sounding syllables.

 2024 A.D.
 The world (or at least America) has become a wasteland of radioactive dust.
 Men fight for the most precious resources: food, water and women.
 And dogs have developed telepathic abilities.
 Welcome to the bizarre post-apocalyptic world of A Boy and His Dog.

 Saturday, 26 September 2015

-Inforgrames' Alone in the Dark was an important milestone in the history of gaming, but three years later, in 1995 the technology was looking stale.
-This was when Time Gate: Knight's Chase, their follow up, came to the market.
-It used the same engine which was showing signs of aging leaving consumers apathetic.
-In fact sales were so bad that the planned sequels were cancelled.
+Infogrames' Alone in the Dark was an important milestone in the history of gaming, but three years later, in 1995 the technology was looking stale.
+This was when their follow up, Time Gate: Knight's Chase, came to the market.
+It used the same engine which was showing signs of ageing leaving consumers apathetic.
+In fact, sales were so bad that the planned sequels were cancelled.
 Did it deserve better?
 Let's find out...